-Punchbag training is excellent to work on developing power in your karate strikes and it’s great fun 🙂
+Here is a mae geri training exercise on the punchbag, that is an excellent way to develop power in your front kick and karate strikes, plus it’s great fun 🙂

 The Front kick or Mae Geri we are talking about today is mae geri keage (front kick snap).